ton/PLYwoot/README.md

 ## Getting started

-Since PLYwoot is header-only, all that is needed is to copy the PLYwoot sources into your project and include `<plywoot/plywoot.hpp>` (taking into account license constraints of course).
-To build rePLY, a tool to convert PLY files between different formats (ASCII, binary little/big endian), PLYwoot can be built as follows, assuming you have at least CMake version 3.5 installed (see [dependencies](#dependencies).
+Since PLYwoot is header-only, all that is needed is to copy the PLYwoot sources into your project and [`#include <plywoot/plywoot.hpp>`](include/plywoot/plywoot.hpp) (taking into account license constraints of course).
+To build `rePLY`, a tool to convert PLY files between different formats (ASCII, binary little/big endian), PLYwoot can be built as follows, assuming you have at least CMake version 3.5 installed (see [dependencies](#Dependencies)).

-In case you are using a CMake based project and would like to depend on a system-wide installation of PLYwoot, use the following steps to build the unit tests, rePLY and install PLYwoot:
+In case you are using a CMake based project and would like to depend on a system-wide installation of PLYwoot, use the following steps to build the unit tests, `rePLY` and install PLYwoot:

 ```sh
 $ cmake -DCMAKE_BUILD_TYPE=Release -B build